Bernardo Joaquin Canteñs, Ph.D.

 -

 Sul Ross State University (SRSU) is a Hispanic-serving institution and comprehensive regional university in the Texas State University System.
 SRSU offers 60 undergraduate programs and 25 graduate degrees.
-We have five colleges, 17 departments, and four campuses in Alpine, Eagle Pass, Del Rio, and Uvalde.
-We have 178 faculty members (91 tenured/ tenure track and 87 non-tenured) and over 400 employees.
+We have seven colleges, 17 departments, and four campuses in Alpine, Eagle Pass, Del Rio, and Uvalde.
+We have 209 faculty members and over 400 employees.

 As the Executive Vice President for Academic Affairs and Provost, I am the institution's chief academic officer and the spokesperson for academic affairs.
-I oversee the University's educational activities, curriculum development, student success, institutional research, assessment, library, centers and institutes, and faculty recruitment, promotion, and tenure.
+I oversee the University's academic activities, curriculum development, student success, institutional research, accreditations, assessment, library, centers and institutes, faculty recruitment, promotion, and tenure.

 Direct Reports